File Organizer CLI Reference¶

 Usage:

-Arguments: - INPUT_PATH — Path to files to benchmark (default: tests/fixtures/)
+INPUT_PATH— Path to files to benchmark (default:tests/fixtures/)

 Examples:

-# Benchmark files in Downloads
+# Benchmark files in Downloads with default settings

 file-organizer benchmark run ~/Downloads

-file-organizer benchmark run ~/Documents --iterations 5 --json
+file-organizer benchmark run ~/Documents --iterations 5 --warmup 0 --json

-file-organizer benchmark run tests/fixtures/
+file-organizer benchmark run tests/fixtures/ --json > baseline.json

 config — Configuration Management¶